-The Visual and Performing Arts Center (VAPA) was created in 2021 by ten anchor arts organizations (‘Founding Members’) in Charlotte NC to create a much–needed space for artists to create, practice, exhibit, and perform their respective arts.
+The Visual and Performing Arts Center (VAPA), a non-profit organization, was created in 2021 by ten anchor arts organizations (‘Founding Members’) in Charlotte NC to create a much–needed space for artists to create, practice, exhibit, and perform their respective arts.
 Due to COVID and the closing of Spirit Square to accommodate renovations and construction of the new Main Library, many of Charlottes most innovative and cherished arts organizations lost an essential space to teach classes, rehearse shows and perform.
 This group of artists, which included the McColl Center and Charlotte Ballet, worked with Mecklenburg County to identify an underused space in uptown that could be repurposed as an improvised arts center.

 VAPA artists are currently collaborating with Mecklenburg County leadership on the design of the space.
 VAPA proposes to create affordable studio and creation space on the second floor and lower levels of the building, with performance and exhibition spaces on the first floor.
 Our intention is that artists will be able to create and exhibit in the same building, and for performers to learn, rehearse and perform for an audience in the facility as well.

 The VAPA Center Organization exemplifies the innovation and creativity that can result when a diverse group of people work together towards shared goals.
 Our Board of directors is an interdisciplinary group of people from various arts backgrounds, races, sexes, orientations, for-profit/non-profit status and organization size.
 Our collaborate efforts to form VAPA demonstrate how diversity serves not only the artistic community but the greater Charlotte community.
 We intend VAPA to be a model and an enticement to inspire others to come together in service to our community and to the arts for generations to come.